Bethany Platt: 2000–2007

-2015–2020
+2015–present

 A 14-year-old Bethany returns to Weatherfield in March 2015 and persuades Andy Carver (Oliver Farnworth) to buy her drinks in The Rovers, annoying Andy's girlfriend, Steph Britton (Tisha Merry).
 When Gail comes in, she reveals Bethany's identity and age, horrifying landlady Michelle Connor (Kym Marsh).
 Gail later phones Sarah and discovers Bethany has run away and stolen Sarah's money to pay for the flight.
 Bethany pleads to stay, claiming she hates Milan and Sarah virtually ignores her in favour of work and her new boyfriend, but Gail still books a return flight for her.
 However, Bethany hides her uncle Nick Tilsley's (Ben Price) car keys and runs away to ensure she misses her flight.
 Sarah returns to Weatherfield to take Bethany back to Milan but this ends in a heated argument and Bethany throwing an ornament at Sarah.
 The pair later reconcile and recall fond memories of their time in Milan, with Sarah agreeing they can stay a few days and that she will find her a new school when they return.
 However, Bethany is determined not to go back and manages to get Audrey on her side.
 Bethany causes further trouble when she shoplifts from a boutique, forcing Sarah to get help from David's arch-enemy Callum Logan (Sean Ward).
 Bethany then winds her mother up by regularly pointing out Sarah's obvious attraction to Callum, while trying to convince Jason that Sarah wants him back.
 When Jason tells Sarah he isn't interested in her, the two play Bethany at her own game by pretending to reunite.
 Bethany eventually seems to be resigned to returning to Milan.
 However, when Stephen repeatedly chases Sarah to send him a report and she lies that her internet is down, Bethany spots her chance and sends him a casual email, proving there is nothing wrong with their internet access.
 A furious Sarah tells Bethany that she has finally got her way as Stephen has fired her.

 At Gail and Michael Rodwell's (Les Dennis) wedding reception, Bethany gets tipsy so Nick sends her home.
 Bethany later develops feelings for Callum, despite him dating her mother, and begins spending more and more time at his flat.
 Callum convinces Bethany to deliver some drugs to a heavily tattooed man, who intimidates Bethany.
 She spends the next day with Callum and his friend, Gemma Winter (Dolly-Rose Campbell), and offers to do another delivery for him.
 However, the police raid The Dog & Gun, Callum and Gemma's local pub, which panics Bethany.
 She gives the drugs to Callum who gives them to Gemma and Callum is furious when Gemma is arrested.
 Bethany spitefully tells Sarah that Callum has been looking at other women inappropriately, upsetting Sarah and nearly results in the couple breaking up, but Callum talks his way out of the situation.